5 Recipes To Make Delicious Oolong Milk Tea

 - 1 tablespoon Cup & Leaf Ceremonial Matcha Tea

 - 2 cups ice

-- Bring water to 195 degrees Fahrenheit and add the Formosa Oolong tea leaves to an infuser.
+- Bring water to 195 degrees Fahrenheit (90 degrees Celsius) and add the Fujian Rain tea leaves to an infuser.
 Steep until the water cools to room temperature.

 - Put ice, matcha green tea powder, and condensed milk in a blender.